aalisa0/openBIManalyst_GRP2/README.md

 Here we check if the the office spaces (IfcSpace) are in accordance to BR18 and 'Arbejdstilsynet' the governmental body regulating working spaces.

+See the 'A2' folder for diagram of what will be analysed

+A3: Code to verify whether the desk space in each room is compliant as shown in A2, using the Building2516 (ARCH-25-16-D).

-See the 'A2/rules/A2_check_space.py' for code
+See the 'A3/rules/A3_check_IfcSpace.py' for code

-See the 'A2_analyst_checks_GRP2.txt' for results
+See the 'A3/A3_analyst_checks_GRP2.txt' and the diagrams for results